 At 12 months, you will be required to have an individual training session.
 The trainer will conduct a mock-PAT.
 Charged at the current session rate.

-At 24 months, you will be required to have an individual training session.
+At 24 months, you and your dog will be required to have an individual training session.
 The trainer will conduct a mock-PAT.
 Charged at the current session rate.

 $40 for waist leash, one-off payment.
 These are brilliant and you’ll have it for years!